Welcome Your VIP Guest

 When should I buy event insurance?

-It would help if you bought event insurance before making deposits to event planners, decorators, and caterers.
-Usually, it is best to make the purchase no later than two weeks and no sooner than two years of the event.
+Usually, the best time to make the purchase is no later than two weeks and no sooner than two years of the event.
+You should buy an event insurance policy is before making deposits to event planners, decorators, and caterers.

 Do I need event liability insurance if I have commercial general liability insurance?

 Yes.
 You need event insurance even if you have general liability insurance.

 Event insurance provides more coverage for events compared to general liability insurance.
 Any damages related to alcohol and one-day event coverage is not a provision of general liability insurance.
 In other words, your liability insurance does not provide event cancellation coverage.

 Do I need to purchase workers compensation insurance for an event?